Privacy Policy

 Personal Data Information Rights

-STI will adequately inform you when personal data are collected from yourself or a third party.
+STI will adequately inform you when personal data is collected from yourself or a third party.
 The use of sensitive data is subject to your express consent.

-When personal data are communicated outside Switzerland, STI will inform you of the name of the third State or international body to which the data are to be communicated.
+When personal data is communicated outside Switzerland, STI will inform you of the name of the third State or international body to which the data is to be communicated.

 You may also request that we provide you with information about the personal data that we may hold about you and copies of that information.
 We will provide copies of information or documents we hold about you upon written request under the ‘Contact’ section below.
 If the information we hold about you is inaccurate you may require us to correct it by written request.
 You may also request that we cease to process information about you but in such cases this may impede our ability to provide financial benefits to you under a fiduciary relationship.